gturri/aXMLRPC/README.md

 		// Any other exception
 	}

-If your method call needs more than four parameters, you must pack them in an Array of `Object` like in the following example.
-(You can do this of course also with less than four parameters.)
-There is also the possibility to overwrite the user agent string the client will use for http requests.
+Instead of passing the parameters as seperated values, you can also pack them in an array and pass the array to the method, like in the following example:

 	// ...
 The try-catch has been ommited for clarity.
 	XMLRPCClient client = new XMLRPCClient(url, "MyUserAgentString");